rdbliss/rdbliss.github.io/_pages/about.md

 ---
 permalink: /
 title: "Welcome"
-excerpt: "Welcome!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Welcome to my home page!
-I am a Senior undergraduate student at Oglethorpe University.
-I primarily study math, but am interested in other areas, such as computer science, philosophy, and politics.
+I am a graduate student in the math department at Rutgers University.
+Other than math, I am also interested in computer science, philosophy, and politics, though I am merely a journeyman in all of these.